ewanhowell5195/emoji-info/README.md

 ## isEmoji(emoji, textAllowed)

 Checkes wether a string is a valid emoji.
-The `textAllowed` argument allows emoji names to be entered, as well as the emoji character itself.
+The `textAllowed` argument allows emoji names to be entered as well.

 ```js
 getEmoji("😳") // true